pabloaguilarmartinez/pokedex/README.md

 - We could put some endpoints together, such as `/pokemons` and `/pokemons/search`, but in order to keep it simple, and also to provide greater clarity and separation of responsibilities, I have opted for this option first, considering the most important thing that the API is easy to understand, use and maintain.
-Putting it together would not avoid this, but it would need to be properly documented how it should be used, and more so if I could grow the filters in the future.
+Putting it together would not avoid this, but it would need to be properly documented how it should be used, and more so if filters could grow in the future.